pombase/allele_qc/readme.md

 * `apply_syntax`: a function that takes a tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`, and returns the correctly-formatted mutation.
   * In the example `VP120AA`, the groups are `('VP', '120', 'AA')`, and the function returns `VP-120-AA`.
   * The function can be defined inline using `lambda`, or outside of the dictionary.
-* `check_invalid`: a function that takes a tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`, and returns a string describing an error, if a formatting error exists.
-  * In the example of `amino_acid_mutation:multiple_aa` an error is returned if the number of aminoacids before and after the number does not match, e.g. `CP120AAA`.
 * `check_sequence`: a function that takes two arguments:
   * A tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`
   * A "gene dictionary", see `load_genome.py`

     The function verifies that the proposed mutation is compatible with gene DNA or peptide sequence, and returns an error string otherwise (see examples in `grammar.py`).

-* `coordinate_indexes`: a tuple with the indexes of the regex groups that contain coordinates.
-This is used to update the allele coordinates if allele sequence changes.

 ### Defining allele categories